Geovation/tiler/SETUP.md

 If you want to connect via psql from the host you can use:

 `psql -h localhost -U docker -p 25432 -l`

-You must be running tiler in interactive mode for this be to running.